Wanbogang/nexus-doctor/README.md

 ## Limitations
 - NTP check relies on ntpdate.
 If unavailable, it reports as not available.
 - Thread counting uses /proc/<pid>/status (Linux only).

+---

+## Connectivity note
+In some networks (e.g., cloud VPS or Codespaces), `orchestrator.nexus.xyz` on ports **443/8443** may time out due to server-side IP filtering.
+If both ports time out while other 443 endpoints work, request allowlisting of your public IP or try from an allowed network.